brineryte/brineryte.github.io/_posts/2021-08-02-sqlite-pytest-xdist.md

 First, though, I just want to say that there are manifold ways of avoiding this and it is nothing to be feared.
 It will probably be best for me outline a more specific situation to give a clearer context, but use your imagination here as this could apply to you and your product.

 ## The Background
 Recently, I was tasked with building an automated end to end test suite from the ground up for an e-commerce product that requires user authentication for all aspects of the site.
 That is to say, there is no way to engage with the site generically, one must have an account and be logged in.
-This poses a few potential problems for testing, one being that there must be some way to either securely provide credentials during the test, and another being the potential for two parallel tests to effect teh same user's state, causing a collision.
+This poses a few potential problems for testing, one being that there must be some way to securely provide credentials during the test, and another being the potential for two parallel tests to effect the same user's state, causing a collision.

 Now this is going to get a little reductive because, like I said, there are a number of ways to solve these issues, but I'll just be putting forth my approach.
 Fortunately we have a way to mitigate the credential issue so I won't talk about that any further.
 The main issue I'll address is collision avoidance.
 To lay it out, our core tests involve the user essentially taking the happy path from logging in all the way to checking out.
 This includes browsing for items, adding to cart, selecting shipping options, etc. For the sake of data cleanliness, at the start of each of these tests, we empty the user's cart so we ensure we are starting with a clean slate.
 Before that step, we need to choose a user to log in as, and that's where this collision issue really exists.